GabrielMissael/GabrielMissael/README.md

 - I mainly use Python 🐍 and also C/C++.
 - My research interests focus on astrophysics and cosmology ✨.
-- I´m interested in learning almost anything that involves physics and programming 👨🏽‍💻.
+- I´m interested in learning almost everything that involves physics and programming altogether 👨🏽‍💻.
 - I´m an active member of some groups such as:
     -  🚀 @futurelabmx
     - 🔭 GOLF (Organized Group of Physics Undergrads)